CertusGroup/ciutshi/docs/source/modeling.md

 * Data Owners
 * Data Stewards

-Refer to the institutional content management documents for roles and responsiblities associated with information system access, specific data architecture implementations, and their associated roles.
+Refer to the institutional content management documents for roles and responsibilities associated with information system access, specific data architecture implementations, and their associated roles.

 ### Lifecycle Management